wp-plugins/gwolle-gb/readme.txt

 * Different-styled admin entries, so that the visitor can tell which entry is written by the 'real admin' (optional).
 * A log for each entry, so that you know which member of the staff released and edited a guestbook-entry to the public and when.
 * IP-address and host-logging with link to WHOIS query site.
-* Smiley integration (uses the WordPress smiley engine).
+* RSS Feed.
+* BBcode, Emoji and Smiley integration.
 * Easy uninstall routine for complete removal of all database changes.

 ... and all that integrated in the stylish WordPress look.

+= Import / Export =

 You may have another guestbook installed.
 That's great, because Gwolle-GB enables you to import entries easily.
 The importer does not delete any of your data, so you can go back to your previous setup without loss of data, if you want to.
 Trying Gwolle-GB is as easy as 1-2-3.

-= Import / Export =

 Import is supported from:

 * DMSGuestbook.
-* WordPress comments from a specific page.
+* WordPress comments from a specific post, page or just all comments.
-* Gwolle-GB itself, with Export supported as well.
+* Gwolle-GB itself, with Export supported as well (CSV-file).

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.